alyboba/cfms-website.github.io/src/site/_news/canadian-armed-forces-medical-officer-training-program-for-unmatched-students.md

 ### Unmatched Medical Students

-**Regardless of previous interest in the military, any medical student who finds out they are unmatched after the second match iteration on April 11 is advised to:**
+**Regardless of previous interest in the military, any medical student who finds out they are unmatched after the second match iteration on April 11 is encouraged to:**

 1. Send an email with “MOTP Surge 2018” in the subject to: [HealthSvcsRecruiting-RecrutementSvcsdesante@forces.gc.ca](javascript:void(location.href='mailto:'+String.fromCharCode(72,101,97,108,116,104,83,118,99,115,82,101,99,114,117,105,116,105,110,103,45,82,101,99,114,117,116,101,109,101,110,116,83,118,99,115,100,101,115,97,110,116,101,64,102,111,114,99,101,115,46,103,99,46,99,97))).
 This will get them put on an **emailing list** through which we will communicate any and all updates regarding the military application process and/or PGME application process.
    * The initial email must include: